DosoCode/Extension/README.md

 Im just gonna store the chatgpt prompt i used for the tutorials

-Generate a html file for a tutorial for (tutorial) geared towards a non-technical audience.
+Generate a html file for a youtube tutorial geared towards a non-technical audience.
+I will provide a template.
+The tutorial should have the same format as the template.
+The content of the youtube tutorial may be longer than the template.
+Include more sections and headings if needed.
+Use standard straight quotes and apostrophe's in the code. make sure the video embeds actually work.

 Use this outlook tutorial as a template.

-The tutorial should have the same format as the outlook tutorial but with the content being for outlook.
-Also DO NOT use curly smart quotes in the code.
-Use standard straight quotes and apostrophe's in the code.
+Code taken out of help_poup.js

+        if (url.includes('zoom.com' ) || url.includes('zoom.us')) {
+            status.textContent = 'This tab is a Zoom page!';
+            is_zoom = true;
+        } else if (url.includes('mail.google.com')) {
+            is_gmail = true
+            status.textContent = 'This tab is a Gmail page!';

+        } else if (url.includes('youtube.com')) {
+            is_youtube = true
+            status.textContent = 'This tab is a youtube Page' } else if (url.includes('outlook.com') || url.includes('outlook.live')) {
+            is_outlook = true
+            status.textContent = 'This tab is an Outlook Page' } else {
+            status.textContent = 'There is not a guide available for this website page.';
+        }